 Going to number one with Are Friends Electric must have helped as well though, didn’t it?

 “Of course.
 In retrospect Are Friends Electric is still an amazing record.
 Five and a half minutes long, it’s got no obvious tune and no one knows what it’s about, but it’s an absolutely fabulous piece of music.
 It literally changed our lives.
 It was a number one single, the album it came from went to number one, the follow up album with ‘Cars’ on it – Pleasure Principle – went to number one.
 Suddenly in 1979 we had three Gary Numan albums in the top 20 and two number one singles, four number one’s in the same year – and it took A&M like 15 years to have their first number one hit single.
-So it all came in a big rush, it was all very disorientating but it was a lot of fun.”
+So it all came in a big rush, it was all very disorientating but it was wonderful.”

 In 1982 you put out the “Southern Freeez” album by British jazz funk outfit Freeez.
 Was this an attempt to alter peoples’ perspective of Beggars Banquet being synonymous with Gary Numan?